Gennadiii/mobileAutomationDemo/readme.md

 * Each action taken by test should be logged.
 It eases debug process and logs could be used as bug description

 ## Reporters
+Currently 3 reporters are used:
+ * console reporter
-Currently 2 reporters are used: console reporter and html reporter which creates "reporter" folder in project's root directory
+ * html reporter which creates "reporter" folder in project's root directory
+ * screenshot reporter which saves screenshots of failed tests into screenshots folder in root directory

 ## How to run against simulators